 Every project is different and you may need different materials and accessories depending on your paint, design and the condition of your surfaces, but here is a basic guide to what you will need.

 Next, you should work out how much paint you will need.
-If you're unsure, try our handy paint calculator.
-Enter the dimensions of your wall or surface and we will calculate it for you.
+If you're unsure, try our handy paint calculator available on every paint product page onsite.
+Enter the dimensions of your wall or surface and we will calculate how much you need.
 It’s always best to order a little more paint than you need so you have some excess paint for touch-ups later.
 Once this is decided you can proceed to prepping your room.
 Start by emptying the room of all furniture or alternatively you can push it all to the centre.
 Cover the floor and your furniture with a drop cloth or a plastic sheet to avoid any paint splatter.
-Next, you should apply painters tape or masking tape to the walls, on the rooms corners, doors, light switch, windows and moldings.
+Next, you should apply painters tape or masking tape to the walls, on the corners, doors, light switches, windows and mouldings.
 This will make the painting process easier but if you're confident you have a steady hand you can skip this step.

 Last but not least is the skirting boards.
 After you have sanded any cracks and tapped off where the wall and skirting meet, you should apply two coats of gloss, satin or eggshell paint with a small paintbrush.
 Remove the tape and you are done!

 Painting your ceilings, walls and trims with complete confidence takes preparation.
 Follow this simple guide for a quick and easy room transformation.
 Shop everything you need for the perfect finish at The Paint Shed.